 School Board Policy states: "A student shall be permitted to drive his/her automobile, motor scooter, or motorcycle to school only after having filed with the principal a written consent of his/her parent or guardian and a written agreement to comply with the rules of the school board and the rules of the individual school relating to student vehicles.
 Students eighteen (18) or older may file his/her own written agreement to comply with all rules."
 All students who drive to CHS must have a current consent form on file in the office.
-Upon arriving on campus, students must exit vehicle in a timely manner and not loiter in the parking lot.
 Permission to drive to the technical center may be granted to students.
 Permission forms are available in the office.
-Procedures will be discussed with these students.
+Procedures for parking, including assigned, numbered parking spaces, will be discussed with these students.